top of page

 About the event

 We will hand pull or use hand tools to remove herbaceous invasive plants in prairies and oak savannas.
 These workdays are led by Dane County Parks staff.
 View our Invasive Weed Removal web page here for more information.
 A top priority will be identifying and removing herbaceous invasive species using a "Parsnip Predator", by hand, or with other tools as needed.
-Weed species of particular focus will depend on the season but will comprise of Garlic Mustard, Dame’s Rocket, Wild Parsnip, Japanese Hedge Parsley, Common Burdock, White and Yellow Sweet Clover, Spotted Knapweed, and others as they come up.
+Weed species of particular focus will be Japanese Hedge Parsley, Common Burdock and possibly White and Yellow Sweet Clover.
 We do get to see and admire native plants as well!

 Pre-registration in advance is required.